blanksblanks/Notes/csPS0.md

 method from the Person class it is inheritng from.

 15. _Explain the inheritance hierarchy._
+The inheritance hierarchy works as I described in q13 - when a message is sent, the search for the method of the name starts at the object class, goes up to its superclass, goes up the superclass of its superclass, and so on up the inheritance hierarchy until it finds the first implementation of that method and executes it.
+In short, the inheritance hierarchy starts at the base class, and moves up the superclasses level by level.
+For example: Employee : Person :
+NSObject.

 16. _What are strong references?_
 Strong means that you own the object that you will reference with this